robindemourat/zotermite/README.md

 ``inputFormat`` : the format in which the data will be past.
 For now, it only supports the value ``zotero``, which correspond to the native json objects served by the zotero API.
 Later, we could add other input formats, like bibtext for instance.

-``template`` : the template to use to populate the response with input data.
+``template`` : the built-in template to use to populate the response with input data.

 The data to pass through your POST request must look like that :